Pascal Poolaw: Military career

 In 1942, Poolaw joined his father and two brothers in World War II.
 He earned his first Purple Heart when he was wounded in September 1944.
 He earned his first Silver Star for his actions near Recogne, Belgium, while serving in Company M, 8th Infantry Regiment, when he pushed his unit forward under heavy fire and hurled hand grenades at enemy machine guns until the enemy dispersed.

 He continued to serve in the Korean War, where he earned two more Silver Stars, and in July 1950, another Purple Heart, before his return to the United States in 1952.
 He retired from the Army in 1962.

 Poolaw's son, Pascal Jr., had also joined the army and was serving in the Vietnam War in February 1967, when he was wounded in both legs by a landmine, and had to have his right leg amputated below the knee.
 Poolaw's youngest son Lindy was also drafted and set to deploy to Vietnam shortly thereafter.

 Poolaw rejoined the Army to prevent Lindy from having to serve, by taking his place.
 Lindy had already shipped out and Poolaw had hoped to catch up with him in time, but when he arrived on the West Coast, he discovered his son had already left the day before.
 He decided to follow his son to Vietnam.

 Poolaw was deployed on May 31, 1967, as the first sergeant of the 26th Infantry Regiment's C Company.
 On November 7, while on a search and destroy mission during the first battle of Loc Ninh, Poolaw and his unit were ambushed by the Viet Cong.
 He was killed while attempting to pull a unit casualty to safety, and posthumously awarded a fourth Silver Star.

 Legacy

 At his funeral his wife stated: "He has followed the trail of the great chiefs."
 A building at the U.S. Army base in Fort Sill in Lawton, Oklahoma—where he was stationed prior to his deployment to Vietnam—is named in his honor.

-Awards
+Awards and decorations

 Poolaw was the recipient of the following military decorations and service medals: